Overcoming Narcissistic Abuse, by Elizabeth Shaw – Life Coach.

 Compartmentalisation where victims focus on the positive aspects of the relationship.
 And ignore as many of the negatives as they can.

-projection, often blaming themselves for the abuse, and believing the narcissist to be kind and caring, with the help of twisted words from the narcissist making it feel like because of your reactions it is your fault, constantly excusing their behaviour and trying to work out what you did to set them off in the first place.
+with the added projection and blame shifting from the narcissist, with the damage to our minds, often people in any abusive relationship end up blaming themselves for the abuse, and believing the narcissist to be kind and caring, with the help of twisted words from the narcissist exaggerating your behaviour and down playing theirs, making it feel like because of your reactions it is your fault, people find themselves constantly excusing the narcissisd behaviour and trying to work out what you did to set them off in the first place.

 The hippocampus needs to work correctly so everything we learn, read, do, experience and understand Can be retained in our brains memories.
-The hippocampus is extremely vulnerable to ongoing or prolonged emotional stress due to stress releasing cortisol, which affects neurons in our brains functioning.
+The hippocampus is exceptionally vulnerable to ongoing or prolonged emotional stress due to stress releasing cortisol, which affects neurons in our minds functioning.
 Which can then lead to difficulty in attention and learning, as the cortisol attacks our neurons?

-Daily meditation can help, aim for as much as possible, it can help repair and rebuild the brains grey matter, mindfulness helps to reduce stress and lower our release of cortisol so our brains can heal and function.
+Daily meditation can help, aim for as much as possible, and it can help repair and rebuild the brains grey matter, mindfulness helps to reduce stress and lower our release of cortisol so our minds can heal and function.

 Aromatherapy and essential oils can also help.

 Acts of kindness towards ourselves and others in our daily lives.

 EFT emotional freedom techniques to help with anxiety.

 EMDR, where trauma victims work on processing traumatic memory’s.
 While their eyes focus on external stimulus.